lindstrom-j/mongo_objects/docs/source/MongoDictProxy.rst

 --------------

 A :class:`MongoDictProxy` manages a **dictionary** of subdocuments as shown in the following structure.
-See Proxy Overview for a list of all supported data structures. ::
+See :doc:`proxy_overview` for a list of all supported data structures. ::

     {                           # parent document